LightenedLimited/cs35l_project/README.md

 # cs35l_project

-## Server Setup
+## Database and Services Setup

 In the prerequisite, we need to setup two different services, MongoDB and Algolia.
 MongoDB is a noSQL database, which we use to store the meta information regarding the tests and the users, and the PDF document itself is stored locally.
 The Aloglia service is a used as a search engine, which we use for the content discovery feature.
 We will walk through the setup, but please contact us if you want the API keys and environment variables.

 ### MongoDB Atlas Setup

 Any [MongoDB instance works](https://www.mongodb.com/), but we prefer to utilize an [Atlas environment](https://www.mongodb.com/cloud/atlas/register) due to easy setup.
 Here's how we setup.
+Again, please contact us and we can provide you directly with the .env key and to skip this process.

 1. We register an account with MongoDB [Atlas](https://www.mongodb.com/cloud/atlas/register).
 2. It will ask you a series of questions, it really isn't important what you answer here.